agalue/LGTM-PoC/README.md

 Visit: `https://grafana.example.com` (accept the self-signed certificate warning)

 > 🐳 **Docker Desktop Users**: Run `./deploy-proxy.sh` and use `127.0.0.1 grafana.example.com` instead.

-> **WARNING:** There will be several worker nodes between both clusters, so we recommend having a machine with 8 Cores and 32GB of RAM to deploy the lab, or you would have to make manual adjustments.
-I choose `kind` instead of `minikube` as I feel the performance is better; having multiple nodes is more manageable and works better on ARM-based Macs.
-All the work done here was tested on an Intel-based Mac running [OrbStack](https://orbstack.dev/) instead of Docker Desktop and on a Linux Server running [Rocky Linux](https://rockylinux.org/) 9 and 10.
-It is worth noticing that OrbStack outperforms Docker Desktop and allows you to access all containers and IPs (which also applies to Kubernetes services) as if you were running on Linux.

 ## 🎯 Success Criteria